getappmap/appmap-js/docs/reference/appmap-client-cli.md

 ## `archive`

-Use this command locally, or [in CI](/docs/analysis/in-ci.html), to build a compressed archive of AppMaps from a directory containing AppMaps.
+Use this command locally, or in the [GitHub Action](/docs/integrations/github-actions) or [CircleCI](/docs/integrations/circle-ci), to build a compressed archive of AppMap Data from a directory containing AppMap Data.
 Running this command without additional options will result in a "full" archive created at `.appmap/archive/full/{git revision}.tar`.
 Example: `.appmap/archive/full/028e610386f2fc132c93e613f57011825a8ae6e0.tar`

 ### Usage

-The `archive` command does not require any arguments to run, but must be run in a git project with a valid appmap.yml file with AppMaps located in the directory defined by `appmap_dir:` in the configuration.
+The `archive` command does not require any arguments to run, but must be run in a git project with a valid appmap.yml file with AppMap Data located in the directory defined by `appmap_dir:` in the configuration.

 ### Arguments
 ```
 appmap archive

-Build an AppMap archive from a directory containing AppMaps
+Build an AppMap archive from a directory containing AppMap Data

 Options:
       --version           Show version number                          [boolean]